kallaway/100-days-of-code/log.md

 ### Day 5: January 9, 2017

 **Today's Progress**: Writing functions in JavaScript (using the Chrome console).
 19% complete with Practical Javascript (watchandcode.com)

+### Day 6: January 10, 2017

+**Today's Progress**: Continued working through Practical Javascript.
+Finished version 2 of a todo list using functions (addTodo, deleteTodo, displayTodo, changeTodo).
+Moving on to version 3 using objects.
+23% done.